intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/install.md

 conda activate env
 # select your preference in above panel to find the proper command to replace the below command, e.g.
 pip install --pre --upgrade bigdl-nano[pytorch]

+# any way to install tensorflow on macos
+pip install --pre --upgrade bigdl-nano[tensorflow]

 # after installing bigdl-nano, you can run the following command to setup a few environment variables.
 source bigdl-nano-init
 ```